Kal47/Marlin-Ender-3-BTT-SKR-MINI-E3-V2-0-BL-Touch/README.md

 - Build using `STM32F103RC_btt (256K)` or `STM32F103RC_btt_USB (256K)` for USB Media Share Support.

 The Mini E3 V2.0 uses a [STM32F103RCT6](//https://www.digikey.com/en/products/detail/stmicroelectronics/STM32F103RCT6/2035353), this is a 256KB flash chip.
-Maple uses a diffrent library which from what I can tell is no longer maintained.
+Maple uses a different library which from what I can tell is no longer maintained.

 I used [Visual Studio Code](//code.visualstudio.com/download) using the [Auto Build Marlin](//marlinfw.org/docs/basics/auto_build_marlin.html) extension.
 There are other ways to build the firmware documented on [Marlin's Website](//https://marlinfw.org/docs/basics/install.html)